gregcotten/PixelWall/README.md

 # PixelWall
-Light it up with TLC5940s on your favorite microcontroller!
+Light up some RGB LEDs with TI TLC5940s with your favorite microcontroller!

 TODO: Real description